parris/iz/README.md

         // How I want to output my errors costErrors = {
-            decimal: "Cost must be given as a decimal" },
+            decimal: 'Cost must be given as a decimal' },
         ageErrors = {
-            int: "Must be an whole number",
+            int: 'Must be an whole number',
-            between: "This wine is too young, it's no good" },
+            between: 'This wine is too young, it's no good' },

         // My rules, I can look at the keys and inspect the errors